exsat-network/native-contract-base/contracts/endrmng.xsat/endrmng.xsat.md

 - **authority**: `staking.xsat`

-> Unstaking from a validator
+> Unstaking BTC from a validator

 ### params